 No, you do not need IELTS to immigrate to Denmark as a dentist.
 There is no mention of the IELTS in the recognition process by Danish officials.

 Let’s sum up…

 Immigration to Denmark as a dentist is possible for foreign people, and you can do it if you are qualified.
 You got familiar with the eligibility principles and the process you have to follow to immigrate and work in Denmark as a dentist.

 Each step and the things you have to is covered on this page.

 If you have questions, write them down in the comment section.
 The Visa Library team will answer them.

-Frequently asked questions about moving to Denmark as a dentist.
+Frequently asked questions about immigration and working in Denmark as a dentist.

-Is it easy to immigrate to Denmark as a dentist?
+Is it easy to immigrate and work in Denmark as a dentist?

 It depends on where you got your degree.
 If you got it from a non-EU country, it could take a few years.